huypham-0607/startorch/README.md

 can produce useful literature recommendations while remaining efficient enough to run over a graph with hundreds of millions of papers.

-The project is also an excuse to implement the underlying systems rather than treating retrieval and ranking as black boxes.
-In particular, the current work focuses on compressed inverted indexes, dynamic pruning, large graph representations, and bounded-memory graph algorithms.
+Admittedly, applications of PageRank in citation graph is not a novel concepts, and many papers in the past have aimed to answer this very question (e.g. CiteRank).
+The project is therefore more of an excuse to implement the underlying systems rather than treating retrieval and ranking as black boxes.
+In particular, the current work focuses on cleverly implementing IR pipelines to run under specific time and memory constraints.

 ## Status